 Modern Foreign Languages

-Discover the events, films and guest speakers we're sponsoring this semester.
-Visit our Celebration of Cultures calendar.
+Discover what special events, films, student research presentations and guest speakers we're sponsoring by visiting our Celebration of Cultures series calendar.

 It is the mission of the Department of Modern Foreign Languages to support and to strengthen a liberal arts education within a Christian context by providing a curriculum that enables majors in the department to continue their language study in graduate programs, to acquire a solid knowledge base and appreciation of a culture different from their own, to develop a reasonably critical view of their own culture, and to gain an astute international perspective and awareness.